CHCAA-EDUX/scientific-computing-01/classes/introduction-to-git.md

 then paragraph(s) with more details in free form, if necessary**.

 - **Why something was changed is more important than what has changed.**
-- Cross-reference to issues and discussions if possible/relevant.
 - Bad commit messages: "fix", "oops", "save work"
 - Bad examples: [http://whatthecommit.com](http://whatthecommit.com)
 - Write commit messages in English that will be understood 15 years from now by someone else than you.
 Or by your future you.
 - Many projects start out as projects "just for me" and end up to be successful projects that are developed by 50 people over decades.
+- Cross-reference to issues and discussions if possible/relevant, e.g. "Increase threshold to 2.0, closes #41"
 - [Commits with multiple authors](https://help.github.com/articles/creating-a-commit-with-multiple-authors/) are possible.

 Good references: